 The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.

-The impact of this amendment is not reasonably estimable however it is not expected to have a material impact on the Bank's Financial Statements
+It is not expected to have a material impact on the Bank's financial statements.

 Non-current Liabilities with Covenants (Amendments to IAS 1)